PaddlePaddle/PaddleSeg/docs/pr/pr/style.md

 ### 3. Self-check coding checklist

 This part explains the specifications that need to be paid attention to in python coding.
+Most of specifications will be checked and refined by pre-commit.
 For more information, please refer to [Google Programming Guidelines](https://zh-google-styleguide.readthedocs.io/en/latest/google-python-styleguide/python_style_rules/) .

 - [ ] Blank line: There should be two blank lines between top-level definitions, such as function or class definitions.
 There should be a blank line between the method definition, the class definition and the first method.
 In the function or method, if you think there is a logical break, leave a blank line;